LHC ring

 The Compact Muon Solenoid (CMS) is a particle detector in the Large Hadron Collider (LHC) located near Geneva, Switzerland.
 The University of Wisconsin has an active team of scientists and engineers working on the experiment.

-The group’s successful completion of the first LHC Run resulted in the discovery of the Higgs boson, thereby completing the Standard Model (SM) of Particle Physics.
-The second LHC Run resulted in establishing firmly the SM-like Higgs boson and began the era of detailed mapping of its properties.
-Preparations are on for the third LHC Run and upgrades of the detector for the High Luminosity LHC operations.
+The group’s successful completion of the first LHC Run resulted in the discovery of the Higgs boson, thereby completing the particle content of Standard Model (SM) of Particle Physics.
+The second LHC Run resulted in firmly establishing the SM-like Higgs boson and the beginning of the era of detailed mapping of its properties.
+Analysis of data collected thus far, operations of the third LHC Run, and the upgrades of the detector for the future High Luminosity LHC are our current focus.
 In addition to the detailed SM measurements, the group continues to be involved in searches for dark matter, exotic decays, exotic particles, extra dimensions, supersymmetry or whatever else emerges in the debris from the LHC’s record-setting proton collision energies.
+The electronics sub-group has designed, built and is upgrading portions of its trigger electronics systems.
+The computing sub-group operates one of the large university based computing systems for CMS.
+The UW group scientists, engineers and students based at CERN operate the trigger electronics and the muon detectors.
+The group is also broadly engaged in preparing for the future of the energy frontier physics, including studies of a potential 10-TeV muon collider in the US.

 Group Members